mdt48/eu5-scraper/README.md

-# eu5-scraper
+# EU5 RAG Pipeline
-web scraping for eu5 information
+Utils and code for an EU5 RAG pipeline